hivemq/helm-charts/charts/hivemq-edge/DEVELOPMENT.md

 ### Local testing KIND

+First install Kind (Kubernetes in Docker), see their [userguid](https://kind.sigs.k8s.io/docs/user/quick-start#installation).

-Install cloud-provider-kind to get a load balancer in Kind:
+Install cloud-provider-kind to get a load balancer in Kind, follow the [docs](https://kind.sigs.k8s.io/docs/user/loadbalancer).

+Fastest way is going through go directly (don't forget to then open a new shell to actually use it)

 ```
 go install sigs.k8s.io/cloud-provider-kind@latest
 ```